 Hot tub opening

-Opening a hot tub is not just filling it with water and taking a dip.
-There are a few steps to take to ensure that your hot tub is working properly.
+Opening a hot tub is not just about filling it with water and swimming in it.
+There are a few things to do to make it work properly.

 Hot tub closing